Ultracapacitor Bike and Student Projects - New Ways of Commuting

 But then I went to the university to see other student presentations and I realized that this ultracapacitor bike could be the test bed for new approaches for using ultracapacitors, because it is totally outside the box.
 What this bike is highlighting is that there are untapped applications for ultracapacitors that need to be investigated.

 You can of course drive, but your car will hardly get warm in that time, your engine will not run optimally, your average speed mixed with city traffic will ensure that your fuel consumption is at its highest.
-Also, you still have to find a place to park once you get to work – This is not always guaranteed.
+Also, you still have to find a place to park once you get to work.

 This is where all these new little electrical devices start making sense.